 If the amount of cash required for payment of fees, interest and principal exceeds the amount collected during the collection period, the shortfall is withdrawn from the Spread Account, if any.
 If the cash collected during the period exceeds the amount necessary for the above allocations, and there is no shortfall in the related Spread Account, the excess is released to the Company, or in certain cases is transferred to other Spread Accounts that may be below their required levels.
-If the Spread Account balance is not at the required credit enhancement level, then the excess cash collected is retained in the Spread Account balances are held by the Trusts on behalf of the Company's SPS as the owner of the Residuals (in the case of securitization transactions structured as sales for financial accounting purposes) or the Trusts (in the case of securitization transactions structured as secured financings for financial accounting purposes), the cash in the Spread Accounts is restricted from use by the Company.
+If the Spread Account balance is not at the required credit enhancement level, then the excess cash collected is retained in the Spread Account until the specified level is achieved.
+Although Spread Account balances are held by the Trusts on behalf of the Company's SPS as the owner of the Residuals (in the case of securitization transactions structured as sales for financial accounting purposes) or the Trusts (in the case of securitization transactions structured as secured financings for financial accounting purposes), the cash in the Spread Accounts is restricted from use by the Company.
 Cash held in the various Spread Accounts is invested in high quality, liquid investment securities, as specified in the Securitization Agreements.
 The interest rate payable on the Contracts is significantly greater than the interest rate on the Notes.
 As a result, the Residuals described above are a significant asset of the Company.
 In determining the value of the Residuals, the Company must estimate the future rates of prepayments, delinquencies, defaults, default loss severity, and recovery rates, as all of these factors affect the amount and timing of the estimated cash flows.
 The Company estimates prepayments by evaluating historical prepayment performance of comparable Contracts.
-The Company has used prepayment estimates of approximately 18.4% to 22.5% cumulatively over the lives of the related Contracts.
+As of June 30, 2004, the Company has used prepayment estimates of approximately 18.9% to 23.5% cumulatively over the lives of the related Contracts.
 The Company estimates defaults and default loss severity using available historical loss data for comparable Contracts and the specific characteristics of the Contracts purchased by the Company.
 The Company estimates recovery rates of previously charged off receivables using available historical recovery data and projected future recovery levels.
-In valuing the Residuals, the Company estimates that charge-offs as a percentage of the original principal balance will approximate 16.2% to 23.2% cumulatively over the lives of the related Contracts, with recovery rates approximating 2.3% to 5.3% of the original principal balance.
+In valuing the Residuals as of June 30, 2004, the Company estimates that charge-offs as a percentage of the original principal balance will approximate 15.6% to 23.5% cumulatively over the lives of the related Contracts, with recovery rates approximating 2.5% to 5.4% of the original principal balance.

 Following a securitization that is structured as a sale for financial accounting purposes, interest income is generally recognized on the balance of the Residuals at the same rate as used for calculating the present value of the NIRs, which is equal to 14% per annum.
 In addition, the Company will recognize additional revenue from the Residuals if the actual performance of the Contracts is better than the original estimate.
-If the actual performance of the Contracts were worse than the original estimate, then a downward adjustment to the carrying value of the Residuals would be required.
+If the actual performance of the Contracts were worse than the original estimate, then an impairment loss would be required to reduce the carrying value of the Residuals.
 In a securitization structured as a secured financing for financial accounting purposes, interest income is recognized when accrued under the terms of the related Contracts and, therefore, presents less potential for fluctuations in performance when compared to the approach used in a transaction structured as a sale for financial accounting purposes.